-Table 2 provides an overview of how the average decile budget shares \hat{s}{jd} for the three broad categories food, goods, and services evolve across income levels and time.
-Income x is measured by real weekly total expenditures.
-This table reveals a relatively stable pattern that is consistent with Engel;s law: as household income rises, the average budget share dedicated to food declines.
-Also consistent with other studies is the fact that poor households on average spend a considerable fraction of their budget on food(Banerjee and Duflo, 2007; Clements et al., 2006), while spending on average tends to become more widely dispersed across different expenditure categories when income rises.
+Table 2 provides an overview of how the average subgroup budget shares \hat{s}{jd} for the three broad categories food, goods, and services evolve across income levels and time (for simplicity, the case of 10 subgroups is considered).
+Income x is measured by real weekly total expenditure.
+This table reveals a relatively stable pattern that is consistent with Engel's law: as household income rises, the average budget share dedicated to food declines.
+Also consistent with other studies is the fact that poor households on average spend a considerable fraction of their budget on food (Banerjee and Duflo, 2007; Clements et al., 2006), while spending on average tends to become more widely dispersed across different expenditure categories when income rises.